How to import matcha from Japan: direct sourcing for serious buyers

 Verifying authenticity: avoiding fake Japanese matcha

 Transshipment fraud is a documented problem in the matcha trade.
 Chinese green tea powder gets imported to Japan, repackaged, and re-exported as "Japanese matcha."
 The price is typically 30–50% below market for genuine Japanese product.
+Authentic matcha imported from Japan can be verified by chemical signature, prefecture-specific Certificate of Origin, and lot-level Certificate of Analysis — counterfeit operations can fake the paperwork but cannot fake the lab profile.
+A third-party L-theanine and catechin assay is what separates real Japanese matcha from re-shipped product.

 How to identify it: genuine Japanese matcha has measurably higher L-theanine content (above 2%), specific catechin ratios resulting from shade cultivation, and vivid emerald color that cheap alternatives cannot replicate.
 A "Japanese matcha" priced dramatically below market that tastes flat and lacks umami is almost certainly not what it claims to be.